 Admission to the University Honors Program

-The university-level Honors distinction offered by the University Honors Program is Honors Fellows.
+Honors Fellows is the university-level Honors distinction offered by the University Honors Program run by LAUNCH: Honors.
 Students are admitted to the Honors Fellows curriculum on a competitive basis.
 Incoming freshmen apply as part of their application for admission to the university.
 Continuing students may apply each spring for entry in the fall prior to completing 60 credit hours at Texas A&M. Transfer students are invited to apply as part of the continuing student application (for summer and fall entrants) or via a transfer student application in the late spring (for spring entrants).

 To receive the Honors Fellows distinction at graduation, Honors Students must:

-- 12 hours in upper-division (300/400-level) courses or graduate courses taken for undergraduate credit
+- Depth: 12 hours in upper-division (300/400-level) courses or graduate courses taken for undergraduate credit

-- 9 hours in the Core Curriculum, as specified in the student’s catalog
+- Breadth: 9 hours in the Core Curriculum, ICD, or W courses, as specified in the student’s catalog

 - Additional honors points to bring the total to 30 points

-- Maintain 3.25 GPR in Honors coursework and 3.5 GPR overall.
+- Maintain a 3.25 GPA in Honors coursework and 3.5 GPA overall.

-Honors Students are afforded several avenues to earn Honors credit in addition to regularly offered Honors courses.
-Honors Students may contract for Honors credit, engage in Honors independent study or take graduate courses that count toward undergraduate degree requirements.
+Honors Students are afforded other avenues to earn Honors credit in addition to regularly offered Honors courses.
+Honors Students may contract for Honors credit or take graduate courses that count toward undergraduate degree requirements.
 Honors Students should consult with University Honors Program advisors about these opportunities.

 To remain in the Honors Fellows curriculum, Honors Students must:

-- Maintain a 3.25 GPR in honors coursework,
+- Maintain a 3.25 GPA in honors coursework,

 - Make progress toward curriculum requirements by taking at least 6 Honors credits per year,